 Matt Damon examines heat waves, whose frequency and deadly impacts are expected to keep rising.
 Thomas Friedman brings us to Yemen where bone-dry villages engage in deadly life-and-death struggles for water.
 Michael C. Hall heads to Bangladesh, where millions are destined to lose their land as sea levels rise.
-It's a powerful episode of Years of Living Dangerously.

 • Michael C. Hall has a knack for emotional TV moments (Six Feet Under finale, anyone?) and this one’s a whopper.
 A Bangladeshi garment worker who’s rehabbing after his traumatic injury in the Rana Plaza disaster shows Hall his rural home – or rather, where his family migrated after their ancestral home was lost to two cyclones in two years.

 "Why should we care about climate change?
 And, to a lesser extent, "What can we do about it?"
 The season finale featured an interview with President Barack Obama, an amazing glacial expedition in the Andes and the conclusion of Michael C. Hall's poignant trip to Bangladesh.

 • The series’ first season wraps up on a well-earned thoughtful, hopeful note, with a montage scored by Alexi Murdoch’s All My Days.
 And I don't know about you, but I love a good montage.